Overview of our services in the field of non-randomised studies and indirect comparisons

 Benefit assessments, at EU level as well as full assessments in Germany, are used to compare the efficacy and safety of a health technology with other health technologies or other existing medical procedures.
 Therefore, randomised controlled trials (RCTs) are considered the gold standard.
 However, it is often difficult to conduct RCTs, particularly for orphan drugs (ODs) and advanced therapy medicinal products (ATMPs).
 Consequently, non-randomised studies (NRS) or single-arm studies are used for approval.
 If studies are non-randomised, there may be an unequal distribution of confounders between the treatment arms, which can influence the treatment outcome.
 The same applies to a non-adjusted indirect comparison of several single-arm studies or studies with external historical control cohorts.

 To enable a comparison nevertheless, EUnetHTA21 provided method papers D4.3.1 and D4.3.2 on direct and indirect comparisons, which describe the required statistical methods.
-Moreover, in the German AMNOG procedure, non-adjusted indirect comparisons with an external historical control cohort can be used to derive a quantifiable added benefit if certain quality criteria (Figure 1) are met as was seen in the reassessment von Cerliponase alfa 2022.
+Moreover, in the German AMNOG procedure, non-adjusted indirect comparisons with an external historical control cohort can be used to derive a quantifiable added benefit if certain quality criteria (Figure 1) are met as was seen in the reassessment of Cerliponase alfa 2022.

 A systematic literature search must be carried out to identify potential external control cohorts.
 High-quality patient-specific data from precisely defined, representative populations are preferable.
 If no previously published natural history cohort is available, the establishment of a patient registry prior to or in parallel with the clinical trial of the health technology to be assessed may be an option.